clanc9/tsimplejson/doc/README.md

 3. Click the **Exclude input JSON column from parsing** option if you do not wish the component to change the value of this column.
  *This option is set by default.*

 4. If needed, select the **columns to exclude from parsing**.
 Use the + button to add a line and select the column from the dropdown list.
 Use the X button to remove a line.
  *The value of an output column that is excluded is copied from the corresponding input column if it exists, otherwise it is null.*

 5. Select one of 3 ways to proceed if an error occurs during treatment of the input row:
    - **assign null values** to output columns that do not exist in the input row
    - redirect the input row to a **reject flow**
    - **die** (i.e. throw an exception).
 This will interrupt data flow.
  *The most likely causes of error are either an invalid input JSON string or a JSON value that can not be cast to the output column type.*

 <br>

-<u>Advanced settings</u>
+### Configuration - Advanced settings

 ![Screenshot of tSimpleReadJSON Advanced settings](/doc/images/tsimplereadjson_advanced_settings.png)